mesafoundation/mesa/src/README.md

 `ws` on its own is incredibly bare.
 It doesn't provide support for high throughput modern applications such as scaling support, heartbeats, reconnection acks.
 Furthermore, many applications have to write their own implementations for user authentication while using WebSockets.

 Mesa was written to provide a robust solution to this.
 Modeled after Discord's WebSockets, Mesa was first utilised in `@cryb/api`.
-After a while, we wanted to expand our microservices utilising the robust WebSocket solution we had instilled in `@cryb/api`.
+After a while we wanted to expand our microservices utilising the robust WebSocket solution we had instilled in `@cryb/api`.
 Thus, Mesa was born.

 In a nutshell, Mesa provides a simple wrapper that provides support for pub/sub, authentication, heartbeats and more.

-*Mesa is still in early development.
-Not all features are finished, and things may break.
-Be careful - this is not suited for production environments just yet.*

 ### Features
 * Pub/sub support via Redis